walmartlabs/thorax/README.md

 Create a new view instance, looking it up by the `name` property in the view's class definition.

+### layout *Application.layout*

+Displays and manages views.
+By default there is only one layout object, `Application.layout` which is created then attached to the page when `Thorax.configure` is called.
+Additional layout objects having all of the same functionality as `Application.layout` can be created by calling `new Thorax.Layout()`.

 ### setView *Application.layout.setView(view)*

 Append the view to the `Application.layout` object, displaying it on the page.
-This method is aliased to `Application.Router.prototype.setView` making it available as `this.setView` inside of router methods:

     routerMethod: function(id) {
       var view = this.view('view/name');
       view.bind('ready', function() {
         view.$('input:first')[0].focus();
       });
-      this.setView(view);
+      Application.layout.setView(view);
     }

-This will trigger two events on the `Application.layout` object, both of which will receive the new view and the old view (if present):
+This will trigger two events on the `layout` object, both of which will receive the new view and the old view (if present):

 - `change:view:start` - immediately after `setView` call
 - `change:view:end` - old view destroyed, new view in DOM and ready

 ### View Lifecycle Events

-By calling `Application.layout.setView` on a given view various events will be triggered on that view and the previous view.
+By calling `setView` on a layout object various events will be triggered on the view passed and the previous view that was passed if any.

 - `initialize:before` - during constructor call, before *initialize* has been called
 - `initialize:after` - during construcor call, after *initialize* has been called